scottbreenmsft/scripts/Intune/Windows/CloudManagedPCTemplate/README.md

  - User Configuration > Microsoft Outlook 2016 > Account Settings > Exchange > Automatically configure only the first profile based on Active Directory primary SMTP address > **Enabled**

 ### Device Restrictions
- - Azure Active Directory preferred tenant domain
+ - **Azure Active Directory preferred tenant domain**
+  - This simplfies Windows logon after enrollment.
+You can specify the domain name Windows should append to usernames when logging on.
+   - Device Restrictions > Password > Preferred Azure AD tenant domain > **your fully qualified domain name**

+ - **Turn off Consumer Features**
+  - This prevents Windows from reaching out and downloading "suggested" applications to keep a clean experience.
+    - Device Restrictions > Windows Spotlight > Consumer Features > **Block**

  - Tenant lockdown
- - Spotlight

 ### Custom

 #### Restrict the private store in the machine context